nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit INDEX n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​ [f/Boolean] [d/DEPARTMENT] [l/LEAVE]`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the employee at the specified `INDEX`.
+The index refers to the index number shown in the displayed employee list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the employee will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the employee’s tags by typing `t/` without specifying any tags after it.

 <box type="tip" seamless>